-In the following video recorded by Daily Review, the National Gallery of Victoria’s David Hurlston (senior curator of Australian painting, sculpture and decorative arts to 1980) tells us that Olsen, now 88, was actively involved in the creation of the exhibition.
-(His last NGV retrospective was in 1991).
+In the following video recorded by Daily Review, the National Gallery of Victoria’s David Hurlston (senior curator of Australian painting, sculpture and decorative arts to 1980) tells us that Olsen, now 88, was actively involved in the creation of the exhibition which opens at the Art Gallery of NSW today in Sydney.

 “He’s exuberant, erudite and just a great joy to work with.
 Having curated lots of exhibitions, this is the probably one of my favourites to have worked on.”
 Hurston said.

 “When we first talked about the title of the show and we proposed this title You Beaut Country (named after a work from 1962 Summer in the You Beaut Country) he loved it and he said: ‘You know what?
 I might even paint a new You Beaut Country painting’.”